kartoza/osgs/README.md

 # Essential Reading

+## QGIS Server

 You should read the [QGIS Server documentation](https://docs.qgis.org/3.16/en/docs/server_manual/getting_started.html#) on QGIS.org.
 It is well written and covers a lot of background explanation which is not provided here.
 Also you should familiarise yourself with the [Environment Variables](https://docs.qgis.org/3.16/en/docs/server_manual/config.html#environment-variables).

+## PostgREST

+Take special note of the fact that the passing of environment variables to the docker container is desribed [here](chttps://postgrest.org/en/v7.0.0/install.html#docker).
+Especially this line:

+> These variables match the options shown in our Configuration section, except they are capitalized, have a PGRST_ prefix, and use underscores.

+So for example ``openapi-server-proxy-ur`` would become ``PGRST_OPENAPI_SERVER_PROXY_URI``.

+This latter environment variable is important by the way to present a public url for the api running inside the docker container.

 # Authentication Management